 We are building a blockchain-based fully automated and open derivatives exchange and are looking for a Quantitative Analyst.

-You are an experienced Quantitative Analyst with experience in cross asset derivatives and their risk management or algorithmic trading.
+You are a Quantitative Analyst with experience in cross asset derivatives and their risk management or algorithmic trading or a recent graduate with necessary technical background and willingness to learn on the job and grow with the role.
 You can analyse and understand complex systems and choose the right tools to model their behaviour and reason about them.

 About the project